Always on

 Alice is a voice hearer and a survivor of childhood sexual abuse (CSA).

-We believe that we need to break the stigma, break the silence of shame, and make a real shift in how society deals with those who are struggling with abuse and mental health issues.
+We stand in solidarity with all survivors of CSA and alongside all the active campaigners out there, in order to break the stigma, break the silence of shame, and make a real shift in how society deals with those who are struggling with abuse and mental health issues.

 We are bringing ALICE to the Edinburgh Fringe Festival 2025.